apache/zeppelin/docs/interpreter/spark.md

 #### Form creation

 ZeppelinContext provides functions for creating forms.
-In scala and python environment, you can create forms programtically.
+In scala and python environments, you can create forms programmatically.

 ```scala
 %spark